obeli-sk/obelisk/README.md

 ## How It Works
 * **Schema-first design with end-to-end type safety**: Uses the [WASM Component Model](https://component-model.bytecodealliance.org/) and [WIT IDL](https://component-model.bytecodealliance.org/design/wit.html) to generate API bindings between components.
 * **Resilient Activities**: Automatically retries on errors and timeouts, with input parameters and execution results persistently stored.
-* **Replayable Workflows**: Deterministic execution and a persisted event log make workflows replayable, enabling reliable recovery, debugging, and auditing of processes.
+* **Replayable Workflows**: Deterministic execution and a persisted event log make workflows replayable, enabling reliable recovery, debugging, and auditing of executions.

 ## Use Cases
 * **Periodic Tasks**: Automate checks like customer limits, triggering activities such as transactional emails or project suspensions.